swordmaster003/Fighter-Complete-Template/README.md

 ## Features

-- The types of fighters include 16 US fighters, 10 EU fighters, and 8 Russian fighters, these fighters have different flighter performance and the number of different weapons and weapons mounted.
+- The types of fighters include 16 US fighters, 10 EU fighters, and 8 Russian fighters.

-- The types of fighters in three countries：
+  Each fighter has different flight performance and the number of different weapons and weapons mounted.

   (1).The USA Fighters: